Security & privacy

 FCA-aligned.
 Consumer Duty-ready.
 GDPR by design.

-Atrium was built for UK advice firms, not retrofitted.
-The regulatory posture follows from the architecture, not the other way around.
+Atrium was built for UK advice firms from the start.
+The regulatory posture comes straight out of the architecture.

 FCA & Consumer Duty